Zefeng2018/Plant-Gene-Expression-Prediction/README.md

 ## **Other files**
 1. Predict_matrix.RData: this file is the data matrix (an R data object) prepared beforehand that can be directly used as the input of prediction models.
 2. Arabidopsis_rice_orthologs_list.txt：This file contains the orthologous gene paris between Arabidopsis and rice.
-3. example_data is the director containing some examples of alignment files.
+3. example_data is the directory containing some examples of alignment files.